Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By ARLENE from Celina Ohio

 Toilet paper can get used too quickly sometimes.
 Trying flattening the roll a bit to help prevent too much from easily unrolling.
-This is a guide about keeping the kids from unrolling toilet paper.
+This is a page about keeping the kids from unrolling toilet paper.